Rescue dog: a glimpse in the life of a search and rescue puppy

 “We’re not just out there to find a person,” Udel said.
 “We’re out there to clear an area and to find clues.”

-Once Max is ready, he’ll take certification tests and begin joining Nicastle on rescue missions.
+Once Max is ready, he’ll take certification tests and begin joining Nicastle on rescue missions as a rescue dog.